sts10/eyeoh/README.markdown

 This Rust library aims to make getting command line input easier for simple Rust command line tools.
 So far it only retrieves `String`s.

+I'm new to Rust so bare with me!

 ## Example

 This library provides a `gets` function that is similar to Ruby's `gets` function (short for "get string").